 The most common type of surgery is a posterior spinal fusion with instrumentation.
 In this procedure, the orthopedic surgeon makes an incision from the back of the body, and essentially welds the vertebrae together using bone chips taken from the spine or elsewhere in the body, or from a bone bank.
 Hooks, screws, or other instrumentation is used to hold the spine in alignment during the healing process, which takes six to twelve months in an adolescent.
 Once the fusion is complete, the instrumentation no longer serves a function but is left in place to avoid the need for additional surgery [Figures 7 & 8].

-Figures 7 & 8: Postsurgical posterior (left) and lateral (right) x-rays in the patient seen in Figures 4 & 5: results achieved with a posterior approach.
+patient shown in Figures 4 & 5: results achieved with a posterior approach.

 Depending on the nature of the curve and its location, the orthopedist may need to perform a fusion from both the front (anterior), the back, or both front and back of the body, a procedure that may be done as a single operation or in stages.

-Figures 9 & 10 (top): Presurgical posterior (upper left) and anterior (upper right) x-rays -
+Figures 9 & 10 (top): Presurgical posterior and anterior X-rays -

 scoliosis requiring anterior approach.